haysconun/blastospim-processing-pipeline-Jupyter/README.md

 ## Step 1: Installing MATLAB & Python and downloading sample files

-### Download code via git clone (from terminal) -- TODO: probably make this into an FI or Princeton git repo
+### Download code via git clone (from terminal).

 ```
 git clone https://github.com/haysconun/blastospim-processing-pipeline-Jupyter
 ```

+TODO: make this into an FI or Princeton git repo.

 ### Install Python 3.9 and pip, if not installed.
 Installing any later version of python will likely result in errors during later installation steps.